oroinc/documentation/commerce/user_guide/orders/create_new.rst

    a) **Owner**: The owner is prepopulated with the user creating the order but this value can be changed to another user of the system by clicking |IcBars| and selecting a user from the list.

-   b) **Customer**: Use the dropdown to select a customer.
+   b) **Customer**: Use the drop-down to select a customer.
 Click |IcBars| to load the list of customers to choose from.
 If this is a new customer, click the plus button to open a new customer dialog.

    c) **Customer User**: Select a customer user, if necessary.
 This list will be populated with customer users associated with the customer.
 If this is a new customer user, click **+** to open a new customer dialog.